MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch4.md

 In audio terminology, the original, unreverberated audio is called the _dry path_ and the audio after filtering with the reverb filter is called the _wet path_.
 Both paths are sent to the audio output, and their relative strengths in this mixture is called the _wet/dry mix_.
 The wet/dry mix strongly affects the sense of distance.

 The **SFX Reverb** includes controls to adjust the wet/dry mix within the effect.
 Because the **Microsoft Spatializer** plugin handles the dry path, we'll be using the **SFX Reverb** only for the wet path.
 On the **Inspector** pane of your **SFX Reverb**:
-* Set the Dry Level to the lowest setting (-10000 mB)
+* Set the Dry Level property to the lowest setting (-10000 mB)
-* Set the wet level (Room) to the highest setting (0 mB)
+* Set the Room property to the highest setting (0 mB)

 After these changes, the **Inspector** pane of the **SFX Reverb** will look like this:

 ![SFX Reverb properties](images/spatial-audio/sfx-reverb-properties.png)

-The other settings control how the reverb sounds.
+The other settings control the feel of the simulated room.
 In particular, **Decay Time** is related to perceived room size.

 ## Enable reverb on the video playback
 There are two steps to enable reverb on an audio source:
 * Route the **Audio Source** to the appropriate **Group**
 * Set the **Microsoft Spatializer** plugin to pass audio into the **Group** for processing

+Below, we'll adjust our script to control the audio routing, and attach a control script provided with the **Microsoft Spatializer** plugin to feed data into the reverb.

 > [!NOTE]
-> By default, the Microsoft Spatializer plugin takes audio out of the Unity audio engine and routes it directly the Windows spatialization API.
-To apply effects on the audio using the Unity audio engine, you must enable the plugin feature that routes audio back into the Unity audio engine.
+> By default, the Microsoft Spatializer plugin takes audio out of the Unity audio engine and routes it directly to the [Windows spatialization API](https://docs.microsoft.com/windows/win32/coreaudio/spatial-sound).
+To apply effects to the audio using the Unity audio engine, you must enable the plugin feature that routes audio back into the Unity audio engine.

 On the **Inspector** pane for the **Quad**, click **Add Component** and add the **Room Effect Send Level** script: